-This is not just a common cheesecake, okay, it’s easy, but it’s the kind of cheesecake you want to eat again and again.
-And it’s the least stressful cheesecake you’ll ever bake and the recipe is failproof.
+This is not just a common cheesecake, okay, it’s easy to make, but it’s the kind of cheesecake you want to eat again and again.
+And it’s the least stressful cheesecake you’ll ever bake and the recipe is fail-proof.

-all ingredients for the cheese filling should be at room temperature
+- all ingredients should be at room temperature

 - 2 eggs